RutamBhagat/automated-price-tracking/.github/motion-ui.md

+# All components list in motion library
+Getting started
+Introduction
+Installation
+Core Components
+Accordion
+Animated Background
+Animated Group
+Animated Number
+Border Trail
+Carousel
+Cursor
+Dialog
+New
+Disclosure
+In View
+Infinite Slider
+Transition Panel
+Text
+Text Effect
+Updated
+Text Loop
+New
+Text Morph
+Updated
+Text Scramble
+Text Shimmer
+Text Shimmer Wave
+New
+Extras Components
+Dock
+Image Comparison
+Toolbar Dynamic
+Toolbar Expandable
+Popover
+Scroll Progress
+Spotlight
+New
+Spinning Text
+Tilt
+New
+Magnetic
+New
+Morphing Dialog

+(MOST IMPORTANT: IF YOU THINK ANY OF THESE ABOVE COMPONENTS MIGHT BE USEFUL FOR YOUR CURRENT TASK THEN ASK ME TO ADD THAT COMPONENTS DOCUMENTATION FOR YOU BEFORE USING THAT COMPONENT, CURRENTLY ONLY A FEW OF THESE COMPONENTS DOCUMENTATION HAS BEEN ADDED THAT CAN BE EXPANDED IF REQUESTED)

 # In View Component
 In View
 Easily animate elements when they come into view.
 You can apply animations to elements when they enter the viewport, or when they are fully visible.